Creating a Jenkinsfile

 - RISC-V GNU Toolchain

-- QEMU user mode
+- QEMU user mode (for running standalone binaries)

 An example pipeline script is given below in scripted pipeline.